snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-60-bee-hummingbird-released.md

 category: Releases
 ---

 We are happy to announce the release of Snowplow 60!
 Our sixtieth release focuses on the Snowplow Kinesis flow, including a new sink created by community member [Phil Kallos][pkallos] which allows you to store binary Thrift records for Snowplow events in S3.
+Huge thanks to Phil for his contributions to this release!

 The rest of this post will cover the following topics: